Global Warming Climate Change and Breathing Oxygen

 Ocean water temperature controls 90% of the Earth's air temperature.

 The top +- 10% layer of ocean water holds most of the heat.
-Makes sense, water is much more dense then air and heat rises from depths to top layer of ocean.
+Makes sense, water is much more dense than air and heat rises from depths to the top layer of the ocean.

-The ocean's phytoplankton (algae, sea weed etc) produce at least 50% of all of Earth's breathable oxygen.
+The ocean's phytoplankton (algae, seaweed etc) produce at least 50% of all of Earth's breathable oxygen.
 The warmer the ocean water, the less oxygen is produced via the phytoplankton.
-Bad algae grow in warmer waters.
+Bad algae grows in warmer waters.

 The EXCESS warmth is released via hurricanes and typhoons.
 As the ocean gets warmer expect even more intense storms.